ftyers/ftyers.github.io/2018-komp-ling/practicals/segmentation/segmentation-response.md

 ### 2.4 Word Error Rate

-I used the test set of test sentences to count the WER of my MaxMatch algorithm.
+I used a set of test sentences to count the WER of my MaxMatch algorithm.

 At first I got a list of correctly detected tokens:
 ```